Skip to content

 Method Signature

-// Appends an SQL fragment at the end of the query
+// Appends an SQL fragment to the end of the query

 last(String lastSql)